-It’s not just a matter of preference that should dictate which team you’re on, says Gabriel Almodovar, Maybelline New York global makeup artist.
+While most people are decidedly team liquid or team powder, it’s not just a matter of preference that should dictate which team you’re on, says Gabriel Almodovar, Maybelline New York global makeup artist.
 Whether you’re a powder girl or a liquid fan should come down to your skin type.
 For those of us with dry skin, powder foundation can cling to dry flaky spots.
 Not cute.
-On those with an oily complexion, the dewy factor of a liquid formula can go greasy all too quickly—probably not the look you’re going for.
+On those with an oily complexion, the dewy factor of a liquid formula can go greasy all too quickly — probably not the look you’re going for.
 “Ideally, you'd use a powder foundation if you have oily skin,” Almodovar says.
-When used correctly, you’ll have a satin-y matte finish that will last all day, he says.
+When used correctly, you’ll have a satin-y matte finish that will last all day, he adds.

 So, aside from the fact that, well, it’s a powder, what makes powder foundation different from other formulas?
 Unlike liquids and creams, powder foundations don’t get absorbed into the skin, but rather sit on the surface.
 Thus, the coverage tends to last a bit longer than other formulas, Almodovar says.
 It’s also what can make powder foundations appear heavy on your skin, but with the right application (we’ll get to that), you can keep your look light and fresh.